ReceiptToSheet

 1. ReceiptToSheet — Best Overall for Google Sheets

-ReceiptToSheet is built for one job: photo → row in your Google Sheet.
-It's a PWA, which means no app store install — open it in your phone's browser, add to home screen, connect your Sheet via Google OAuth, and you're done in under two minutes.
+ReceiptToSheet is the one I built.
+Bias acknowledged.
+It does one job: photo → row in your Google Sheet.
+PWA, so no app store install — open it in your phone's browser, add to home screen, connect via Google OAuth, done in under two minutes.

 2. Sheetify — Best-Known Native Sheets App